hello, Janika_

 The ideal CLAUDE.md, one page, tidy

-Boris Cherny (the engineer who built Claude Code) and his team share CLAUDE.md across the whole Anthropic codebase.
+Boris Cherny (the engineer who built Claude Code) and his team share one CLAUDE.md across Anthropic’s whole codebase (their entire shared project).
 Here’s how they keep it healthy.

 01